mvenkatapraveen/Documentation/pyspark/df_sql&dsl_basics.md

-# PySpark Basics Using SQL & DSL
+# Data Frames SQL & DSL Basics

 ## 1. Create Data Frames and SQL Views (Prerequisites)
-Use the following code as a prerequisite for creating data frames and register as SQL temporary views.
+Use the following code as a prerequisite for creating data frames and register data frames as SQL temporary views.
 ```sh
 from pyspark.sql import SparkSession
 from pyspark.sql.functions import *